Working with Matching Nodes

-Matching and deduplication refers to the process of comparing nodes in various contexts, identifying nodes that are the same, and then merging in the results.
-This helps you prevent duplication of data in your system.
+Matching refers to the process of comparing nodes in various contexts to either identify nodes that are the same and merging them to prevent duplication of data or to map source nodes to target nodes in a mapping viewpoint.

 Terminology